Does BlackBerry (BB) Pay a Dividend? (2026)

 No. BlackBerry does not currently pay a dividend, and its trailing dividend yield is 0%.
 The company has prioritized reaching sustained profitability, generating cash, and at times repurchasing shares rather than returning cash through dividends.
 Investors in BB are therefore relying on potential share-price appreciation, not income, for any return.

 Walnut is informational, not investment advice.
-Dividend figures are approximate and dated; verify current yield, schedule, and policy with BB's investor relations page or your broker.
+Dividend figures on this page come from a mid-2026 data pull and are approximate; verify the current yield, amount, schedule, and policy with BB's investor relations page or your broker before acting on them.